- Explain what the DOM is

 - We can also view our Document Object Model by opening the console and typing in the word

-- To get your header back, just hit refresh
+- To get your body back, just hit refresh

 Next, we'll take a deeper look at how to select elements!